Pet Burial Laws by State: Complete 2026 Guide

 What if my pet was euthanized?

 Some states restrict burial of chemically euthanized pets due to pentobarbital contamination risks.
-Check with your vet about the specific drugs used.
+The drug can persist in the soil and harm wildlife — particularly scavenging birds — that may disturb the burial site.
+Check with your vet about the specific drugs used and your local regulations before proceeding.

 Can I bury multiple pets together?